marklchaves/cme-dev-style-guide/index.md

 ## Originally from Mailchimp

-This content style guide is a _fork_ of Mailchimp's company style guide.
+The cme dev content style guide is a _fork_ of Mailchimp's company style guide.

 This guide goes beyond basic grammar and style points.
 It’s not traditional in format or content.
 We break a number of grammar rules for clarity, practicality, or preference.